-Move Smart, Eat Right is a program designed to provide support and education to children whose weight and activity level places them at a risk for premature diseases such as hypertension, type 2 diabetes, elevated lipids, or other chronic conditions.
+LEAP (Learning to Eat right, get Active, and reach your Potential) is a program designed to provide support and education to children whose weight and activity level places them at a risk for premature diseases such as hypertension, type 2 diabetes, elevated lipids, or other chronic conditions.

 Normal growth and development are supported during the duration of the proram, while ultimately trying to decrease the Body Mass Index (BMI).
 The program is designed for children ages 2 to 18.

-For more information about the program, please visit the Move Smart, Eat Right section of our website (complete with success story!), call the OMH Family Practice office at (989) 731-7860, or download the brochure: Move Smart, Eat Right (PDF).
+For more information about the program, please visit the LEAP section of our website (complete with success story!), call the OMH Family Practice office at (989) 731-7860, or download the brochure: LEAP (PDF).